hamzapQA/tdl/README.md

 ## Deployment

-To deploy this project on a live system, you can use the included jar file "HamzaIMS-0.0.1-SNAPSHOT-jar-with-dependencies.jar".
+To deploy this project on a live system, you can use the included war file "HP-TDL-0.0.1-SNAPSHOT.war"

 ## Built With